 c.
 Can serve in the position of an officer, with exception of President, if one is not available or becomes vacant.

+d.
+Shall attend general membership meetings, or in absence, make

+arrangements with the president to cover necessary duties.

 Section 3: Replacement of Officers:

-In the event that any vacancy of an officer occurs, the President shall be responsible to appoint an interim replacement for that position, based upon discussion with the Executive Board.
+In the event that any vacancy of an officer occurs, either voluntarily or involuntarily secondary to not fulfilling the defined duties of the office, the President shall be responsible to appoint an interim replacement for that position, based upon discussion with the Executive Board.
 The President shall notify the general membership of said change.
 A special election will be called for replacement of vacancy at the next general membership meeting.

 ARTICLE V - Committees